Our family has taken on several ambitious adventures throughout our years of traveling.

 - Unless your kids are just fantastic, it’s probably a good idea to abbreviate the earlier stops.
 We chose to skip the burial grounds and just looked at the chapels/churches.
 We read the description of these places during our lunch break.
 I found it easier to capture the children’s attention when we were seated rather than to try to force it on them while we were on the trail.

-- If you have a National Park Passport (here) you can get it stamped several times throughout the Freedom Trail.
+- If you have a Passport To Your National Parks (here) you can get it stamped several times throughout the Freedom Trail.
 The locations are: Old South Meeting House, Paul Revere’s House, Bunker Hill Monument, and the USS Constitution.

 - There are a few stops you can pay to enter or you can just view from the outside.
 The fees are fairly minimal; however, depending on your budget and children’s attention span- it’s absolutely not a mandatory expense.
 Our family opted to pick one stop to pay admission.